McConville History, Family Crest & Coats of Arms

 - Bernard McConville, American screenwriter, active in the 1920s-40s

-- James McConville, American Democrat politician, Delegate to Democratic National Convention from Ohio, 1912
+- James McConville, American Democratic Party politician, Delegate to Democratic National Convention from Ohio, 1912

 - C. N. McConville, American politician, Member of South Dakota State House of Representatives 1st District, 1935-38